Mpowa-IO/Documents/Whitepaper.md

 #### Mpowa’s Contribution:

-Solvatten, other purifiers..
-Funding, start - delivery.
+- Solvatten
 Achieve universal and equitable access to safe and affordable drinking water for all through distributing water purification devices. - Achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations - Improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.

-- ECOLOO -
+- ECOLOO

+- Other water purifiers, Tba.

+Funding, start - delivery. tba

 ### Problem 7: Energy deficits, high prices and from unsustainable sources